WE’LL COME TO YOU

 For client whose truck struck a tire that had fallen from a defective tire assembly.

 Motorcyclists understand the inherent risks that come with sharing the road.
-The California motorcycle accident lawyers at The May Firm understand this because they ride motorcycles.
-They understand why people ride and we understand how other drivers are the largest danger posed to motorcyclist.
+The motorcycle accident lawyers at The May Firm understand this because they ride motorcycles.
+They understand why people ride and we understand how other drivers are the largest danger posed to motorcyclists.

 A bike offers much less protection than a car which makes any accident a greater threat to the rider.
 NHTSA’s 2016 statistics report that motorcycle riders are 28 times more likely to die in an accident and 6 times more likely to be injured.
 As an organization that is passionate about motor-sports and specializes in motorcycle injury law, the California motorcycle accident lawyers at The May Firm understand the level of support you need to get well and get your life back in order after surviving a crash.